mcereda/dotfiles/README.md

    chezmoi apply
    ```

-The host-specific configuration files will merge with chezmoi's own configuration, and will be used by the templates.
+The host-specific configuration files will merge with chezmoi's own configuration, and will be used by the templates.<br/>
 Encrypted host-specific configuration files will be decrypted and merged last, overwriting eventual values in the plaintext files.

 ## Design decisions